jograca/wimp/README.md

 #### Deployment Details

-Deployed to Heroku here as a Java project here:
+Deployed to Heroku here as a Java project:

 https://wimp-app-jon-g4c-indy-nov-herokuapp.com